 Repeating your keywords lets YouTube know a particular term is relevant to your video or channel.
 For best results, use the keyword 2-3 times but no more to avoid keyword stuffing.

 While we wouldn’t usually suggest copying your competitors - when it comes to keywords, it’s recommended!
 Harness the power of metadata to get into YouTube’s ‘suggested video’ algorithm - it’s generated based on videos that viewers may be interested in watching next (aka yours!).
-As you write, browse popular videos on the same topic and include some ‘related keywords’ from those descriptions to add into your own, says Jeff Richards, Head of Content at Essay Tigers.
+As you write, browse popular videos on the same topic and include some ‘related keywords’ from those descriptions to add into your own, says Jeff Richards, Head of Content.

 Aside from killer keywords, what should I write in my YouTube channel description?